 Paris Events in May celebrate Mother's Day, music, and fun as flowers fill the city during this gorgeous late-spring month!

-Hear top musicians at the Saint Germain des Prés Jazz Festival, visit the huge Foire du Trône festival that's been entertaining Parisians since medieval times, and attend concerts at Sainte Chapelle and other top venues.
+Hear top musicians at the Saint Germain des Prés Jazz Festival in early March and the Le Chatelet Jazz Festival later in the month, sample local brews at the Paris Beer Festival, and attend concerts at Sainte Chapelle and other top venues.

 Join Parisians across the city in celebrating art and culture at Night in the Museums on one special Saturday evening in May, and see the latest museum shows throughout the month.
 Fans of street art will flock to the Printemps des Rues Festival.

-Parisians usually celebrate Mother's Day on the last Sunday of May - the perfect time to do something special to honor your mom, yourself, or another important mom-like person in your life.
-But some years are exceptions, and 2023 is one of those years when the “Fête des Mères” takes place on the first Sunday in June - so check our June events calendar for more details.
+Parisians usually celebrate Mother's Day on the last Sunday of May (or occasionally on the first Sunday in June) - the perfect time to do something special to honor your mom, yourself, or another important mom-like person in your life.
+This year, the “Fête des Mères” takes place May 26.

-If you're visiting Paris in May, get ready to enjoy warm weather and have fun!
+If you're visiting Paris in May, get ready to enjoy warm weather and lots of fun activities and events!

 Top photo: Children sailing wooden boats on the pool in Luxembourg Garden, (c) Paris Discovery Guide